prosody-events/prosody-py/Readme.md

 ### Ensuring Idempotent Message Handlers

-Idempotent message handlers are crucial for maintaining data consistency, fault tolerance, and scalability when working with Kafka and Prosody.
-They ensure that processing a message multiple times has the same effect as processing it once, which is essential for handling redeliveries, restarts, and rebalancing.
+Idempotent message handlers are crucial for maintaining data consistency, fault tolerance, and scalability when working with distributed, event-based systems.
+They ensure that processing a message multiple times has the same effect as processing it once, which is essential for recovering from failures.

 Strategies for achieving idempotence: